How Does California FAIR Plan Insurance Work?

 How the California FAIR Plan Insurance Works

-The California FAIR Plan property insurance is meant to be a last-resort option.
-You should apply only if you're unable to find an insurance company in the traditional marketplace to accept your application.
-The FAIR Plan is intended as a temporary solution until homeowners qualify for a conventional insurance policy with a private insurer.
+Since it is meant to be a last-resort insurance option, you should apply only if you’re unable to find an insurance company in the traditional marketplace that will accept your application.

 The FAIR Plan is not a government-funded agency and is not taxpayer-funded, like flood insurance policies offered through the Federal Emergency Management Agency (FEMA).
 Instead, member companies can join the network and the FAIR Plan issues policies on their behalf.